Museum of Contemporary Art, Chicago, 2003

 “To give the twice as infinity focal point, it brings back the most ideal state of the shape of the architecture.
 That’s very ironic.
 It can be a statement and it might be even more beautiful than the finished building—that was my concept.” - Hiroshi Sugimoto

-In 2003, the Museum of Contemporary Art in Chicago exhibited Sugimoto's “Architecture” exhibition, which was the first public display of the series.
+In 2003, the Museum of Contemporary Art in Chicago presented Hiroshi Sugimoto’s exhibition, Architecture, in which this series debuted.

-This “Architecture” exhibition is a space designed by Mr. Sugimoto himself.
-The work is presented in black and white photographs almost two meters high, mounted on sculptural partitions.
-Viewers need to go around the space to create a quiet viewing experience that is almost like a tomb.
-This time, Sugimoto's solo exhibition at Munshin Art Gallery also showcases past existing series, as well as the architectural series, which presents a hazy sense of loss of focus, continuing Sugimoto's focus on “being” and “time”.
+The exhibition space of Architecture was designed by Sugimoto himself.
+The photographswere presented in black and white, measured almost two meters high, and mounted on sculptural partitions.
+Viewers needed to move around the space to create a quiet viewing experience, almost like in a catacomb.
+This time, Sugimoto’s solo exhibition at Winsing Art Place also showcases the Past Existence series.
+Like the Architecture series, it presents a hazy sense of loss of focus, continuing Sugimoto’s focus on “existence” and “time.”